 Registered Staff Hours

-To pair with its decent overall grade, we gave this nursing home incredibly poorly overall, it actually received an impressive inspection report this year.
-As a result, it received one of our highest scores in that category with an A. We weigh several aspects of a nursing home's inspection report in determining our inspection ratings.
-One of those factors is health deficiencies.
-It should be noted that the severity of deficiencies is usually more important than the quantity of deficiencies, as some deficiencies are quite insignificant.
-Although this nursing home had a few deficiencies on its inspection report, none were serious based on CMS' deficiency scale.
+To pair with its decent overall grade, we gave this nursing home an A for our inspections rating.
+This is far better than the facility's overall rating.
+We take several aspects of a facility's inspection report into consideration in determining our inspection ratings.
+One critical factor is health deficiencies.
+You should keep in mind that the severity of the deficiencies is usually more meaningful than the quantity of deficiencies, as some deficiencies can be relatively insignificant.
+Although this nursing home had some deficiencies on its report, none were severe based on CMS' deficiency scale.
 A couple of minor deficiencies should not lead you to cross a nursing home off your list.

 Long-term Care Quality